 - North Central Texas College noticed that students testing at a certain level in math had different outcomes in math courses at the college.
-The college dug deeper into the data and conducted follow-up research to see how different courses and options were working and used this information to make changes to better serve students in math. - The Math R&D group at San Jacinto College is composed of math professors and department chairs from across the district to discuss current trends in math courses.
-The work of the group includes evaluating course offerings and math placement tests to ensure the students are placed in the appropriate course. - At Vernon College, the math division is constantly reviewing data and student progress in math courses and makes appropriate changes as needed. - As a result of consistent advising at Western Texas College, enrollment in Quantitative Reasoning has increased to 48% as more students now understand the appropriate math. - Math alignment efforts at Weatherford College have helped fewer students to enroll in the wrong course.
+The college dug deeper into the data and conducted followup research to see how different courses and options were working and used this information to make changes to better serve students in math. - The Math R&D group at San Jacinto College is composed of math professors and department chairs from across the district to discuss current trends in math courses.
+The work of the group includes evaluating course offerings and math placement tests to ensure the students are placed in the appropriate course. - At Vernon College, the math division is constantly reviewing data and student progress in math courses and makes appropriate changes as needed. - As a result of consistent advising at Western Texas College, enrollment in Quantitative Reasoning has increased to 48% as more students now understand the appropriate math to take to be prepared for their end goals. - Math alignment efforts at Weatherford College have helped fewer students to enroll in the wrong course.